TheSongOfEnderion/josee/Chapters/Chapter 8 - Machine.md

 "Like hitting solid rock, milady", Schulga smiled.

-"Good", Josee stood up and folded her hands.
+"...
+Good", Josee stood up and folded her hands.

 "Gather the carpenters and smith.
 And bring Friedrich to me"